bigjcc/Sewa/docs/README.md

 Hi!
 I am Sewa  (I'm the member of the Yes or yes)

-| Chinese name : Jin Cancan
+| Chinese name : Jin Cancan.

 | English name : Sewa